These settings are used to enable or disable CryptoSafeGuard, configure SMS notifications and manage the CryptoSafeGuard whitelist.

 If you respond to a CryptoSafeGuard alert by whitelisting files, directories or file extensions, you can review and change your whitelist using the Whitelist tab.
 You can also add entries without an alert, but it is recommended that you use the alert list to inform your whitelisting decisions.
 All whitelisted files, directories and file extensions are excluded from CryptoSafeGuard's scans.

 Four fields are used to manage the whitelist and each is explained below.
 Any changes to the whitelist applies to all backup jobs.

 Ignored File Extensions

 This field is used to manage whitelisted file extensions.
 Selecting Edit will allow you to manually edit the extension.
 Use the Delete button to remove the selected file extension.
 To add an extension, click the + Add button, type the file extension into the field provided and click Add again.
 Do not enter multiple extensions as a single entry, and do NOT include periods or wildcard symbols.
 For example, you would enter txt not .txt or *.txt.

 This field is used to add and manage whitelisted directories.
 All files within the directory and its subdirectories will be excluded from CryptoSafeGuard's scans.
 Selecting Edit will allow you to manually edit the directory and its path, or browse to and select a new directory.
 Use the Delete button to remove the selected directory.
 To add a directory, click the + Add button, browse to the directory and click Add again.

 Ignored File Paths

-Note: Adding files and folders to the whitelist means they are excluded from CryptoSafeGuard’s scan when a backup job starts.
-It is important to only whitelist files that create, or are expected to create, false positive responses when the scan runs.
+Note: It is important to only whitelist files that create, or are expected to create, false-positive responses when the scan runs.